 Call Today for Support & Healing for Your Teen

-At Red Bank Counseling, Michael Richardson, LCSW, uses strategies rooted in CBT, DBT, and mindfulness to create a collaborative, pressure-free environment for healing.
-Through this work, teens learn to understand their emotions and behaviors, identify what’s driving their stress, and build skills to manage challenges before they become overwhelming.
+At Red Bank Counseling, Michael Richardson, LCSW, uses evidence-based approaches including CBT, DBT, and mindfulness to create a calm, supportive, and pressure-free therapeutic environment.
+Through this collaborative work, teens learn to better understand their emotions and behaviors, identify what’s contributing to their stress, and gain skills to manage challenges before they feel overwhelming.

-Many teens come in feeling anxious, disconnected, or unsure of themselves.
-Michael’s calm, steady style helps them feel safe, understood, and supported.
-Therapy moves at a pace that feels right to them.
-No pressure, no judgment.
+Many teens begin therapy feeling anxious, disconnected, or unsure of themselves.
+Michael’s steady, nonjudgmental style helps them feel safe, understood, and supported as therapy progresses at a pace that feels right for them.

-If your child is struggling with behavioral issues, support is available.
-Reach out to begin a grounded, collaborative teen therapy process in Monmouth County, NJ, designed to help them feel more confident, connected, and in control.
+If your teen is struggling with behavioral or emotional concerns, support is available.
+Contact Red Bank Counseling to begin a thoughtful, collaborative teen therapy process in Monmouth County, NJ, designed to help your child feel more confident, connected, and in control.